amgfernandes/neuroeduai/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-<p style="text-align: left;">I am an experienced Scientist fascinated by the analysis of data to extract valuable insights and create knowledge.
+<p style="text-align: left;">I am an experienced Data Scientist fascinated by the analysis of data to extract valuable insights and create knowledge.
 I believe that knowledge and education empower people and improve our world.
 I love teaching and working in a team to solve complex questions.